-- Apply to the college, submitting all college and high school transcripts - Apply to the MLT program (form 1) and submit references (form 2) - Set up Verified credentials account after notified of MLT application and references.
-Includes: background check, health forms, immunization records, current TB test/chest x-ray, proof of current health insurance, current CPR proof. - Interview (in person or SKYPE) Acceptance is limited by readiness to enter the program, therefore students are selected based on the following criteria: - a.) the applicant's interview - b.) academic credentials - c.) cooperative lab support - d.) general education course completion including phlebotomy and the phlebotomy clinical practicum - e.) references/employers as solicited by applicant - 5.
-Selected applicants for the Program are notified of admission The remaining applicants are notified that they are alternates or that they are referred for career counseling.
+- 1. Apply to the college, submitting all college and high school transcripts - Apply separately to the MLT program at this link: bartonccc.edu/careerprograms/medlabtech. (online application only) Deadlines for application are April 15 for August entry and October 31 for January entry. - 3.
+Set up Verified credentials account after notification by program representative.
+Includes: background check, health - forms, immunization records, current TB test/chest x-ray, proof of current health insurance, current CPR proof. - 4.
+Upon completion of all documents and an interview, the selected applicants for the Program are notified by email of admission or conditional admission for the August or January entry date.
+The remaining applicants are referred for career counseling.
+Acceptance is limited by readiness to enter the program, therefore students are selected based on the following criteria: a.) the applicant's interview b.) academic credentials c.) cooperative lab support d.) general education course completion including phlebotomy national certification eligibility e.) references/employers as solicited by applicant.
 Nursing Students nursing.bartonccc.edu Barton's well-rounded and demanding coursework, along with experienced and dedicated faculty, prepares you with the skills needed to face just about any nursing environment.
 The curriculum will educate you on many aspects of nursing care from pre-birth to death.
 A career in nursing provides a wide variety of job opportunities.
 Nurses practice in many settings (hospitals, long term care facilities, community agencies, clinics, schools) and care for all age groups.
 Barton offers 2 types of programs for people wanting to enter the field of nursing: Certificate in Practical Nursing (PN) and an Associate in Applied Science Degree in Nursing (ADN).
 A student completes the first two semesters of the program to earn a PN certificate and is eligible to take the CLEX-P® to become a Licensed Practical Nurse.
 The graduate then can decide to continue their education or enter the work force.
 When the LPN wants to continue their education they may apply for the second year of the nursing program, graduates will receive the Associate in Applied Science degree and is eligible to take the CLEX-R® to become a Registered Nurse.
-Barton Nursing is approved by the Kansas State Board of Nursing and the Associated Degree Nursing Program is accredited by: Accreditation Commission for Education in Nursing (ACEN) 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326 Phone: (404) 975-5000 Fax: (404) 975-5020 Website: www.acenursing.org Admission Procedure Students seeking admission to the nursing program must be admitted to the college and must also apply for admission to the nursing program.
+Barton Nursing is approved by the Kansas State Board of Nursing and the Associated Degree Nursing Program is accredited by: Accreditation Commission for Education in Nursing (ACEN) 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326 Phone: (404) 975-5000 Fax: (404) 975-5020 Website: acenursing.org Admission Procedure Students seeking admission to the nursing program must be admitted to the college and must also apply for admission to 16 Getting Started Barton Community College the nursing program.
 Admission to the college does NOT automatically mean admission into the nursing program.
 For the complete nursing admission procedure go to nursing. bartonccc.edu or contact the nursing office at 792-9357 for an admission packet.
-Getting Started Note: Possession of a misdemeanor or felony conviction may preclude acceptance into the nursing program and/or licensure as a Licensed Practical Nurse or Registered Nurse in the state of Kansas.
+Note: Possession of a misdemeanor or felony conviction may preclude acceptance into the nursing program and/or licensure as a Licensed Practical Nurse or Registered Nurse in the state of Kansas.
 (Statute Kansas Nurse Practice Act 65-1120).
 SPECIAL NOTES: